 Square off refers to exiting an existing position, buy or sell, any.
 If you are long on a stock, squaring off a position means, you sell the existing bought stock and nullify your position.
 If you are short on a stock, squaring off would require you to buy the stock in order to neutralise your position.

 Volume refers to the total number of transactions (buy and sell put together) for a particular time period.
-For example, a daily volume of a stock THM is 1.5 million, means 1.5 shares got traded during the whole day.
+If the daily volume of the stock THM is 1.5 million, it means 1.5 million shares were traded through the day.

 An abbreviation to Open, High, Low, and Close (OHLC) refers to the dataset of stock prices where we have all four prices for each data point.
 For example, if you have a daily price dataset of a particular stock from 2013 to 2018, each data point (each day) would have four prices referring to Open price, High price, Low price and Close price.